Austria:- There is another country that became involved before the Portuguese finally claimed Delagoa Bay back for themselves.

 He was arrested and deported back to England, where he set about to establish a trading company, that would be in competition with the British East India Company.

-He needed financial backing for this and found that he was rejected by most financial entities in Europe, who knew of his reputation.
-He finally managed to ingratiate himself with the Emperor of Austria's wife, Maria Theresia.
-He obtained funding from Austria and started the Ostend East India Company.
 In 1773 William Bolts took the first group of people to Delagoa Bay and followed it up in 1777 with 150 people to settle in Mozambique and declared the Bay Austrian territory.

 The Ronga still remained in control despite Bolts' efforts.